ElectronicBabylonianLiterature/ebl-frontend/README.md

 ## Promises

 [bluebird](http://bluebirdjs.com) promises are used whenever a cancellable promise is needed.
 E.g. when loading data to components (see [isMounted is an Antipattern](https://reactjs.org/blog/2015/12/16/ismounted-antipattern.html)). bluebird is compatible with native JavaScript promises, but care should taken that a bluebird promise is always used when `Promise.cancel()` is needed.

-## Flow

-When dependencies are changed it might be necessary to update the Flow type definitions.
-E.g. `yarn flow-typed install` or `yarn flow-typed install jest@24.8.0`.

 ## Acknowledgements